njvanas/Blog/_posts/2025-09-15-az900-certification-journey.md

 - **Initial Knowledge Level**:
   - Strong infrastructure and networking background
+  - Daily Azure experience in production environments
   - Familiar with virtualization and containerization
-  - Limited cloud computing experience
+  - Working knowledge of Azure services and concepts
-  - No prior Azure exposure
+  - Existing hands-on experience with Azure deployments
   - Understanding of general IT concepts and terminology

 - **Study Constraints**: